 \section{Conclusion}

-In our work, we demonstrate that superpixels graphs represent domain knowledge for images and that infusing this knowledge in a standard vision-based training process shows significant gains in accuracy.
-We are able to conclude that a GNN can deal with relational information conveyed by a superpixel graph and can construct high-level relations that could boost the predictive performance when coupled with a CNN model.
-A straightforward extension is to employ a pre-trained CNN model for domain-specific tasks and observe how the superpixel information impact the predictive performance.
-Our code repository is available at: \url{https://github.com/abheesht17/super-pixels}.
+Our present work demonstrates that superpixels-based graphs represent domain knowledge for images and that infusing this knowledge in a standard vision-based training process shows significant gains in predictive accuracy.
+We are able to conclude that a GNN can deal with relational information conveyed by a superpixel graph and can construct high-level relations that can boost the predictive performance when coupled with a CNN model.
+A straightforward extension is to employ a pre-trained CNN model for domain-specific tasks and observe how the superpixel information impacts the predictive performance.